abdullahalzubaer/Some-Useful-Functions/README.md

 train_val_df, test_df = train_test_split(df, test_size=0.2, random_state=42)
 train_df, val_df = train_test_split(train_val_df, test_size=0.25, random_state=42)

+with open(f"train_echr_42.pkl", 'wb') as f: pickle.dump(train_df, f) with open(f"val_echr_42.pkl", 'wb') as f: pickle.dump(val_df, f) with open(f"test_df_echr_42.pkl", 'wb') as f: pickle.dump(test_df, f)

+'''
+ATTENTION!
+DO NOT USE to_csv method from pandas it saves a dataframe to csv file which is inconsistent with the original dataframe ( I have faced this issue, when I was reading the csv file that was saved from to_csv method, I was getting null values even tho in the original dataframe there was no null values)
+'''

+'''
 # Save the split DataFrames to CSV files

+# DO NOT USE IT EVER
 train_df.to_csv("train_echr_42.csv", index=False)
 val_df.to_csv("validation_echr_42.csv", index=False)
 test_df.to_csv("test_echr_42.csv", index=False)
+'''
 ```